$W$ mass in a model with vector-like leptons and $U(1)^\prime$: Numerical results and LHC signals

 \subsection{$\chi^2$ fitting}

-There are 10 parameters in our model,
+There are 12 parameters in our model,

 to be scanned in our parameter search.
 The SM Yukawa coupling constant $y_2$ is fixed to explain the muon mass for a given parameter set.
-We take $\lae=\lan = 0$ to keep the $SU(2)_L$ gauge coupling SM-like, as well as $\la_N = y_n = 0$ since these are irrelevant for phenomenology after integrating out $\nu_R$.
-To find points which can explain the anomalies, we minimize the $\chi^2$ function
+We take $\la_N = y_n = 0$ since these are irrelevant for phenomenology after integrating out $\nu_R$.
+To find points which can explain the anomalies consistently with the other observables, we minimize the $\chi^2$ function